mit-rss/wall_follower_sim/README.md

 ### Setup

-You can download the test binary by going to the [releases page of this repo](https://github.com/mit-rss/wall_follower_sim/releases) and downloading the `run_tests` binary.
+You can download the test binary by going to the [releases page of this repo](https://github.com/mit-rss/wall_follower_sim/releases) and downloading the `run_tests` binary (testsv2).
 Make the binary executable with `chmod`:

     chmod +x run_tests